 1- White bread (processed grain has too much thiamine).

 3- Cheese, especially processed cheese (If you are lactose intolerant).
-Check out Lactose intolerance diet list.
+Check out the Lactose intolerance diet list.

 4- Wholemeal bread (high gluten).